TuneableSloth/helm-jenkins/README.md

    ```
    Refer [here](https://helm.sh/docs/intro/using_helm/) for Helm usage.

-The folder also contains a values.yaml which you can configure as per your requirement!
+The folder also contains a values.yaml which you can configure as per your requirement.

 ## License